 Norm was born on Sept.
 5. 1938, in Warren County, Iowa, to Avis and Frank Dillman.

 He went to Indianola, Iowa schools, and later attended Iowa State University, where he completed his master's and doctorate degrees in Electrical Engineering.

 Norm worked at the University of Rolla, Missouri as a professor, and then continued his career with Hewlett Packard as a development engineer.
 Hewlett Packard allowed him the opportunity to travel to Malaysia, Vietnam, Puerto Rico and Russia.
 He was a published researcher and was responsible for six patented electrical devices.
 Later, he was a professor at Kansas State University, where he was advisor to the school Solar Car team.
+He was the advisor of the KSU Amateur Radio Club for 15 years.
 He retired from Kansas State University as Professor Emeritus in 2005.